ryanmello/lilli/USE_CASES.md

-# 📋 Bloomer Agent - Use Cases & User Stories
+# 📋 Lilli - Use Cases & User Stories

-This document provides detailed use cases and user stories to illustrate how the Bloomer Agent system handles various flower shop scenarios.
+This document provides detailed use cases and user stories to illustrate how the Lilli system handles various flower shop scenarios.

 ---